JaeBi3/recipes/Lemon_Pepper_Fettuccine.md

    - slice the chilli
    - grate the cheese
 5. Once the capers are removed, add the garlic, onion, chilli, salt, and pepper to the oil and cook for about 5 minutes until fragrant.
-6. Add the lemon juice and rind to the oil and mix well.
+6. Add the lemon juice, rind, salt, and pepper to the oil and mix well.
 Cook for a minute, then turn off the heat.
 7. Once the pasta is done, use tongs to transfer the pasta straight into the oil pot in order to transfer some of the starchy water.
 8. Once most of the pasta has been transferred (or the saucepan is full), drain the rest of the pasta/spinach mixture and place back in stock pot.
 9. Transfer everything in the saucepan to the stock pot and toss to combine.
 10. Serve topped with cheese, capers, and parsley (if using).

+## Notes
+Freezes well.
+Add cheese and capers to containers before freezing.